JackDerksen/JackDerksen.github.io/README.md

 # This website is a work in progress.

-Jack Derksen's personal website, for portfolio purposes and such.
+My personal website, for portfolio purposes and such.